ejmastnak/ejmastnak.github.io/notes/arch/graphics/monitor-hotplug.md

 # Monitor hot-plugging with X

-{% include arch-notes-header.html comment='and part 2 in a 2-part monitor sequence.
+{% include arch-notes-header.html comment='and part 2 in a two-part monitor sequence.
 You should be familiar with <a href="/notes/arch/graphics/displays.html">part 1</a> first.' %}

 **Goal:** use `udev` to detect when a monitor cable is physically connected or disconnected, and use `xrandr` to automatically update the monitor display in response.